Registered Charity Number (RCN) 20027094

 Charity Reference Number (CHY) 10554

-The SUPPORT ORGANISATION FOR TRISOMY (S.O.F.T.) was founded in Ireland in 1991 as a voluntary group dedicated to providing support for families of children born with the chromosomal disorders – Patau’s Syndrome or Trisomy l3 and Edwards’ Syndrome or Trisomy 18.
+The SUPPORT ORGANISATION FOR TRISOMY (S.O.F.T.) was founded in Ireland in 1991 as a voluntary group dedicated to providing support for families of children diagnosed and born with the chromosomal disorders – Patau’s Syndrome or Trisomy l3 and Edwards’ Syndrome or Trisomy 18.

 Support is provided during prenatal diagnosis, during the child’s life and after the child’s passing.

 S.O.F.T. puts families in contact with one another, provides information, funds bereavement counselling, funds home support/respite assistance, publishes the S.O.F.T.
 Trisomy 13/18 Pre-Natal Diagnosis Support & Information Leaflet, the S.O.F.T. book “ Why Our Baby?” and a newsletter, organises family outings, conferences and arranges professional speakers, does fundraising through various events and links with S.O.F.T. organisations worldwide.

 Babies have been born with Trisomy 13 and 18 since the beginning of time, but it was only in 1960 that Dr. Patau and Dr. Edwards identified the respective features of the syndromes.
 Both syndromes are the result of an extra 13th or 18th chromosome respectively being present in each cell in the body.
 Different variants of these syndromes also exist, but are less common.